mworion/MountWizzard4/README.rst

 Welcome to MountWizzard4 is a utility for 10micron users for improving the workflow for astronomy work and imaging runs on Windows (10 and 11), OSx (Mojave
-- Monterey), Linux (Ubuntu 18.04 and 20.04) and some Linux ARMV7 distributions
+- Monterey), Linux (Ubuntu 18.04 and 20.04) and some Linux ARMV7 and ARM64 distributions
 (Astroberry and StellarMate).
-As a python application, it should run in all environments supporting python 3.7-3.9 and PyQt5 5.15.4 as a GUI framework.
+As a python application, it should run in all environments supporting python 3.7-3.10 and PyQt5 5.15.7 as a GUI framework.

 For being fully operational, MW4 needs either: